Anteater: Interactive Visualization of Program Execution Values in Context

-\paragraph{}Under the framework of Lam et al.\ \cite{lam2018bridging}, the identifying portions of the goals G1 and G2, along with the entirety of G3, fall into the ``Discover Observation'' category.
-The understanding portions of G1 and G2, however, fall into the ``Identify Main Cause'' category.
+\paragraph{}Under the framework of Lam et al.\ \cite{lam2018bridging}, {G3} falls into the ``Discover Observation'' category and {G1} and {G2}, fall into the ``Identify Main Cause'' category.
 From these goals, we derived several sub-tasks required to support the goals.

-\paragraph{T1: Track a variable or expression} It is often useful to look at the values that a variable or expression take on to determine if it is behaving as-expected and to identify any erroneous values (supporting {G2}).
+\paragraph{T1: Inspect all instances of a variable or expression} It is often useful to look at all of the values that a variable or expression takes on to determine if it is behaving as-expected and to identify any erroneous values (supporting {G2}).
 Additionally, in an unfamiliar or complex program, it helps create a general understanding of the variables behavior (supporting {G3}).
 This task corresponds to the low-level actions \textit{summarize} (e.g. view the trends of a variable) and \textit{identify} (e.g. inspect an erroneous value) as described in the previous section.

 \paragraph{T2: Identify what functions are called at runtime} Often it is not clear from the static source code which functions will execute and when.
 However, identifying which functions are actually called during an execution is crucial for understanding how a program is operating (supporting {G3}) and identifying unexpected execution behaviors (supporting {G1}).
 Providing an overview of the execution (corresponding to the \textit{summarize} action) allows people to see which functions are called at runtime and allows them to isolate misbehavior (corresponding to the \textit{identify} action).